 Request and fill out the Micro Business application.
 Most agents speak basic English, but if you are going to have questions about the process or your tax situation, it is best to ask a professional bilingual tax adviser before visiting the office, and/or to visit the Revenue Service with a fluent Georgian speaker to aid you.

-If accepted, you will receive a certificate and benefit from Micro Business Status from the 1st day of the next calendar month.
+If accepted, you will receive a certificate and benefit from Micro Business Status immediately.
 You are required to fill out and submit a simplified version of the annual income declaration before April 1st each year.

 - If you become ineligible for the Micro Business Status at any point (i.e., because your gross turnover exceeds 30,000 GEL, or you start hiring employees), you need to urgently submit a request and register as a Small Business within a maximum of 15 days.
 If you don’t, your Micro Business Status will automatically be canceled and you will return to paying regular taxes (20% on net income) in accordance with Georgian Tax Code Articles 79 and 82.

 - If your Micro Business stops economic activities, you need to submit an annual income declaration within a maximum of 30 days.